alexedw01/policy-pal/README.md

 ```

 in `.env` add the variables below. follow [google_cloud_sql_tutorial]https://www.geeksforgeeks.org/setting-up-google-cloud-sql-with-flask/ to set up the `.env`.
-Talk to Alex if you are having issues
+Talk to Alex if you are having issues.

+**DISABLE BILLING ON GOOGLE CLOUD SQL INSTANCE WHEN NOT USING YOU WILL INCUR COSTS!!!**

 ```sh
 PASSWORD =""